Best drones for kids 2024: toy flying machines for fledgling pilots

 For extra excitement, this drone can also flip 360 degrees.
 A battery will get you 7-8 minutes of air time, but there are three included to swap in for longer flying sessions (each battery will take around 30 minutes to recharge).
 Although you can fly it outdoors, like almost all toy drones, it's not heavy enough to deal with any kind of wind.
 Reviews are broadly enthusiastic, although a few customers found it too speedy and difficult to control.

-How to choose the best kids' drone for your child
+How to buy the best kids' drone for your child

 When first learning to pilot a drone, your kid’s needs will be basic.
 That said, there are a few essentials that can really help novice pilots: built-in stabilisation is great for steadier flights and greater flying confidence, and single-button take-off and landing takes care of two tricky manoeuvres.

 Many drones at this level also feature Altitude Hold mode, which keeps the drone in the air even if you release the controls.
-And some models also have Headless Mode, which ignores the drone’s orientation so that no matter which way the drone’s front end is pointing, when the child moves the joystick left, right, forwards or back, the drone will move in those specific directions and not confusingly veer off in the wrong direction.
+Some models also have Headless Mode, which ignores the drone’s orientation so that no matter which way the drone’s front end is pointing, when the child moves the joystick left, right, forward or back, the drone will move in those specific directions and not confusingly veer off in the wrong direction.

 There are dozens of drones to choose from that are suitable for younger fliers, but the brands we have focussed on for this guide – including Potensic, Hubsan, Ryze and Holy Stone – have a solid reputation in terms of performance, reliability and build quality.